unbreakabl3/unbreakabl3.github.io/_posts/2024-07-25-vra-how-to-add-vnic-to-vm-as-day2-action.md

 ---
 layout: post
-title: Dependency Injection pattern in vRO or how to add vNIC to VM in vRA as a custom day two action
+title: Dependency Injection pattern in vRO or how to add vNIC to VM in vRA as a custom day 2 action
 date: "2024-07-25"
 media_subpath: /assets/img/vra-how-to-add-vnic-to-vm-as-day2-action/
 categories: [VMware, Build Tools, Aria Orchestrator, Aria Automation, How To]
 tags: [vmware, building_tools, day_2, custom_resources]
 ---

-Today, we're going to implement a day-two action for vRA deployment.
-Custom day two actions are a great feature of vRA.
+Today, we're going to implement a day 2  action for vRA deployment.
+Custom day 2 actions are a great feature of vRA.
 They allow us to add almost anything.
 We will use this feature to add and connect a new vNIC to the deployed VM.
 We will support both Standard and Distributed switches and all available types of vNICs.
 Additionally, we'll use <u>native JavaScript</u>, but we'll employ more advanced techniques to make our code more professional.
 To do this, we'll create a networking class that covers all the network parts.
 The idea is to create a workflow that will be triggered by the deployment and will call the action element, which will take care of creating and configuring a new network card.

 To the VSCode.